-The consequences should your construction firm fail to follow the CDM 2015 Regulations and is found to be non-compliant, or liable for any type of incident, can be severe and you could be subjected to legal repercussions.
+The consequences should your construction firm fail to follow the CDM 2015 Regulations and are found to be non-compliant, or liable for any type of incident, can be severe, and you could be subjected to legal repercussions.

 - Attend a CDM workshop or course to familiarise yourself on the regulations and responsibilities.

 - Before planning and construction begins, bring in a licensed inspector to identify any potential hazards either in the processes or materials.